NgiapPuoyKoh/ai-chat-annotator/README.md

   ```

 - Click on "More" and "View Logs"
-- Alternatively select "Restart all Dynos" to restart the app
+- Alternatively, select "Restart all Dynos" to restart the app

 #### Link GitHub Repository to Heroku for automatic deployment from HitHub